code-423n4/2022-02-aave-lens/README.md

 # ⭐️ Sponsor: Provide marketing details

-- [ ] Your logo (URL or add file to this repo - SVG or other vector format preferred)
+- [ ] Your logo (URL or add file to this repo - SVG or other vector format preferred) (HERE: https://drive.google.com/file/d/1pZWkucWsTqDSHN6x_nSpzoBGUgP1mn0p/view?usp=sharing)
-- [ ] Your primary Twitter handle
+- [ ] Your primary Twitter handle (https://twitter.com/LensProtocol)
-- [ ] Any other Twitter handles we can/should tag in (e.g. organizers' personal accounts, etc.)
+- [ ] Any other Twitter handles we can/should tag in (e.g. organizers' personal accounts, etc.) (HERE: https://twitter.com/StaniKulechov)
-- [ ] Your Discord URI
+- [ ] Your Discord URI (HERE: https://discord.gg/FXnzdNBpjT)
-- [ ] Your website
+- [ ] Your website HERE: (lens.dev)
 - [ ] Optional: Do you have any quirks, recurring themes, iconic tweets, community "secret handshake" stuff we could work in?
 How do your people recognize each other, for example?
+N/A
-- [ ] Optional: your logo in Discord emoji format
+- [ ] Optional: your logo in Discord emoji format (HERE: https://drive.google.com/file/d/1afa0aFtB7VLrbmlLXrVP8OYI7fXEEkHH/view?usp=sharing)

 ---